About Us

 In preparing this statement and determining where we are on our fair work journey we have utilised Scottish Enterprise’s Fair Work Employer’s Support Tool in November 2023, when we were assessed as a developing organisation and again in March 2024 when we were assessed as a improving organisation.
 This improvement has been achieved through formalising previously informal channels for feedback, the development of a new staff handbook and recognition of a Trade Union for collective bargaining.
 We have also consulted Culture Radar’s Illustrated Guide to Fair Work for the Creative and Cultural Sector in Scotland.

-Our Approach to Fair Work:
+Our Approach to Fair Work

-Respect: is reflected in our Ethical Guiding Principle: everyone working for or with SPG deserves to be treated with respect and dignity.
+Respect is reflected in our Ethical Guiding Principle: everyone working for or with SPG deserves to be treated with respect and dignity.
 We operate a transparent working policy and staff and participants are encouraged to contribute their thoughts and opinions in a safe and judgement free environment.
 We are committed to providing fair pay and to provide safe and healthy work environments.
 We offer an enhanced sick pay scheme which has been utilised by employees with long-term health conditions including mental health issues.
 For employees such we offer counselling support, catch up meetings, return to work meetings and phased returns to work.
 We offer paid leave for fertility treatment.
 Twice annually, we arrange staff away-days.
 This gives staff a chance to feedback and team building opportunities.
 Information is communicated to staff verbally through staff meetings and one-to-ones.
 Information relating to sickness etc is also outlined in staff contracts and we will communicate these arrangements through our staff handbook (see Appendix 8 )

-Opportunity: many of our staff have come to us at an early stage in their career, developing into more senior positions.
+Many of our staff have come to us at an early stage in their career, developing into more senior positions.
 Each has an annual training budget.
 In selecting artists, staff and partners use a scoring matrix to assess applications in a fair way and.
 We often request feedback on opportunity applications from staff across the organisation rather than always relying on our Directors to make these selections.
 Staff are encouraged to pursue their own areas of research e.g Material Change was developed by our Digital Coordinator, Josh Hill.
 Research is supported through time and TOIL.
 Information is communicated through one-to-one meetings and recorded in half yearly review documents.
 These are included within the new staff handbook and we will research blind recruitment processes as part of our 2025-26 Action Plan.

-Effective Voice: we have established Effective Voice and actively engage staff in decision making through a fortnightly All Team Meetings- at which we rotate the chair between staff.
+We have established Effective Voice and actively engage staff in decision making through a fortnightly All Team Meetings- at which we rotate the chair between staff.
 Staff shape the programme through programme meetings which reviews current projects and priorities.
 This is communicated through ongoing dialogue, all team discussions and one-to-one meetings and will enhance this through a staff handbook.
 Our staff are in the process of appointing a Trade Union to represent all staff.

-Security: job security is a significant challenge within the sector and remains an ongoing challenge for organisations of our scale.
+Job security is a significant challenge within the sector and remains an ongoing challenge for organisations of our scale.
 Multi-year funding would offer greater job security.
 Core staff are currently employed on a year-to-year PAYE basis- the most secure form of employment we can offer.
 We are a Living Wage Employer and refer to SAU rates in appointing artists.
 We have two levels of salary for our staff and are transparent in this.
 We are supported in our HR and payroll arrangements by Glasgow Council for the Voluntary Sector (GCVS).
 These arrangements are outlined in our staff contracts and are incorporated into our staff handbook.

-Fulfilment: our staff have autonomy in their work and are supported through weekly check-in meetings to ensure confidence.
+Our staff have autonomy in their work and are supported through weekly check-in meetings to ensure confidence.
 We offer flexible work arrangements including home working to ensure that a good work/life balance is maintained.
 Staff do not generally work additional hours but if this is required a TOIL system is in place.
-Staff have travel and research opportunities which are supported through time allocated during working hours and TOIL where additional hours are required. .
+Staff have travel and research opportunities which are supported through time allocated during working hours and TOIL where additional hours are required.

 Sculpture Placement Group Last Reviewed April 2024

-Fair Work Action Plan 2024-26:
+Fair Work Action Plan 2024-26

 In addition to the protocols already established around Fair Work we will implement the following in 2024-26:

-Effective Voice:
+Effective Voice

 Sculpture Placement Group is an action research organisation working across the UK and internationally.
 Our research is intended to support artists’ practice through well paid and ethical work opportunities, by finding ways for the visual arts in Scotland to work sustainably and by enabling many more people to engage with contemporary art.